privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 For RETURNDATACOPY opcode, EVM Circuit does the following type of constraint checks together with witness assignments:

 - Constraints for stack pop of `dest_offset`, `data_offset` and `size`.
-This means they are assigned from the step's rw data (via bus mapping) and then they are checked by doing RwTable lookups with `tag=RwTableTag::Stack`, as well as verifying correct stack pointer update;
+This means they are assigned from the step's rw data (via bus mapping) and then they are checked by doing RwTable lookups with `tag=RwTableTag::Stack`, as well as verifying the correct stack pointer update;
 - Constraints for call context related data including `last_callee_id`, `return_data_offset` (offset for $\mu_{o}$) and `return_data_size` ($\|\mu_o\|$).
 These are assigned and then checked by RwTable lookups with `tag=RwTableTag::CallContext`.
 Here return data means the output data from last call, from which we fetch data that is to be copied into memory;
 - Constraints for ensuring no out-of-bound errors happen with `return_data_size`;
 - Constraints for memory related behavior.
 This includes memory address and expansion via `dest_offset` and `size`, as well as gas cost for memory expansion;